HydroForecast Time Series API (v2)

 • Accessing data from multiple sites within the same request

 The easiest way to construct queries is to use HydroForecast Dashboard.
-To do so, change any options on a given plot and then select "View API v2 queries" from the plot title dropdown:
+To do so, select "View API v2 queries" from the plot title dropdown menu:

 This will then show the exact underlying forecast and observation queries made to construct the plot.